alexwlchan/alexwlchan.net/src/_drafts/first-thoughts-on-trans-inclusion.md

     *   To guarantee privacy and confidentiality
     *   To encourage a diverse working environment

-    Alongside that, most of the policies had a section about the organisation's key values.
+    Alongside that, most of the policies had a section about the organisation's key values and beliefs.
-    Nothing too unexpected:
+    Nothing too surprising:

     <ul>
       <li>